-Visiting Staff - Flute
+Professional staff - Flute

 Area of WorkWind, Brass and Percussion Department

 Susan Milan was a Junior Exhibitioner and Scholar at the Royal College of Music, where she studied with John Francis.
-As a post graduate of the Guildhall School of Music she studied with Geoffrey Gilbert, as well as attending the Marcel Moyse masterclasses in Switzerland.
-From 1968-1972 she was principal flute of the Bournemouth Sinfonietta, andfrom 1974-1982 of the Royal Philharmonic Orchestra, before developing her solo career from 1982.
+As a postgraduate of the Guildhall School of Music she studied with Geoffrey Gilbert, as well as attending the Marcel Moyse masterclasses in Switzerland.
+From 1968-1972, she was Principal Flute of the Bournemouth Sinfonietta, and from 1974-1982 of the Royal Philharmonic Orchestra, before developing her solo career from 1982.
 She tours worldwide as soloist and recitalist, and runs an annual masterclass course in Surrey.

-She has given numerous world and UK premieres and has inspired contemporary composers to write for her, among them Richard Rodney Bennett, Antal Dorati, Carl Davis, Jindrich Feld, Edwin Roxburgh, Robert Saxton, Ole Schmidt, and Robert Simpson and Cecilia McDowall.
+She has given numerous world and UK premieres and has inspired contemporary composers to write for her, among them Richard Rodney Bennett, Antal Dorati, Carl Davis, Jindřich Feld, Edwin Roxburgh, Robert Saxton, Ole Schmidt, and Robert Simpson and Cecilia McDowall.
 She can be heard regularly on BBC radio and has recorded for Chandos, Upbeat, Da Capo, Omega, Denon, Cala and Metier labels.
 Ensemble work includes the London Chamber Music Group, The Debussy Ensemble and a recital duo with Ian Brown.

 Qualification/ Educational Background